This content has been automatically translated from Ukrainian.

 The popularity of the term has led to its meaning gradually becoming diluted.

-Today, social media features comments like:
+Today, social media is filled with comments like:

 - "Loves Formula 1?
 Typical pick me."